Memphis PGY1 Pharmacy Residency

 • “Satisfactory” completion of all required longitudinal education assignments as defined in the description for each activity in the residency manual

-• “Satisfactory” completion of a residency research project including IRB approval, data collection, presentation of the conclusion with proposed changes to the associated hospital staff (Service line, etc.) and development of a final manuscript suitable for publication.
+• “Satisfactory” completion of a residency research project including IRB approval, data collection, presentation of the conclusion with proposed changes to the associated hospital staff (service line, etc.) and development of a final manuscript suitable for publication

-• Completion of all required and elective learning and longitudinal experiences
+• Completion of all required and elective learning and longitudinal experiences (#11 blocks)

 • Active participation in the University of Tennessee Preceptor Education Academy including facilitation of applied therapeutics and student precepting